 Expertise and public engagement

-Simon May has appeared on BBC radio and television, written op-ed articles for newspapers such as The Washington Post and the Financial Times, contributed to magazines such as Prospect and The Literary Review, spoken at literary festivals such as How the Light Gets In at Hay-on-Wye, and contributed to podcasts such as Philosophy Bites.
+Simon May has appeared on BBC radio and television, Australian Broadcasting Corporation, Canadian Broadcasting Corporation, and many other networks around the world.
+His work has been featured in op-eds and interviews in major newspapers including El Pais, El Mundo, The Financial Times, The Washington Post, Corriere della Sera, and The Globe and Mail.
+He has contributed to magazines such as Prospect and The Literary Review, spoken at literary festivals such as How the Light Gets In at Hay-on-Wye, and contributed to podcasts such as Philosophy Bites and The American Scholar.

 - Nietzsche's Ethics and his War on “Morality” (Oxford: Oxford University Press, 1999)